Powerpoint

 ✅ How to avoid creating a “slideument.”

-✅ Why your slides should be like billboards.
+✅ Why most slides should be limited to one single idea.

-✅ How to direct and channel your audience’s attention.
+✅ How certain design tricks can capture and hold your audience’s attention.

 After attending this workshop, you’ll receive three things: